List of cameras supporting a raw format: Native in-camera raw video support

-The following cameras allow audio and video to be shot in at least one raw (often similar to raw image format, but also with proprietary YCbCr and RGB coding and/or lossy wavelet compression) format.
+The following cameras allow audio and video to be shot in at least one raw (in the sense of a series of raw image format frames, such as in CineDNG) format.
+Lossy compression may be present.
+However, "raw" means the image data should not have gone through demosaicing and further processing, or at least the process should be reversible.

 AJA

 With AJA CamXChange software on OS-X Yosemite via Thunderbolt Port (DCI 4K to 30fps), CineDNG format.

-With AJA CamXChange (or Possibly AJA Control Room - unconfirmed by owners) using AJA Io-4K in single or dual-link 3G-SDI (DCI 4K up to 60fps), or AJA Kona4 PCIe card to Raid Array (DCI 4K up to 120fps), all in CineDNG format.
+With AJA CamXChange (or possibly AJA Control Room – unconfirmed by owners) using AJA Io-4K in single- or dual-link 3G-SDI (DCI 4K up to 60fps), or AJA Kona4 PCIe card to Raid Array (DCI 4K up to 120fps), all in CineDNG format.